QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Shisuya/Shisuya.md

   </table>
 </div>

-The Toru people are an ethnic group thought to be descended from the [Shisuya](Shisuya) that first settled what is known today as [Kenshiri](Kenshiri), [Shinzen](../../Map/Shinzen/Shinzen).
+The Toru people are an ethnic group thought to be descended from the [[Shisuya|Shisuya]] that first settled what is known today as [[Kenshiri]], [[../../Map/Shinzen/Shinzen|Shinzen]].
 Precisely where they came from and when they came to be is still a subject that requires further study, as strong evidence from earlier than approximately the year 15 AO which points to the origins of the Toru people has yet to be discovered.
 They speak Torugo, a unique dialect of Suyago that can cause confusion for some native speakers of Suyago, but is generally perceived as a more passionate, direct, and forceful way of speaking.

 -----
 > [!cite] Author info